 Humphries-Smith, T., 2010.
 Socio-centric Sustainable Design - the Development of a Learning Resource.
-Engineering Education: Journal of the Higher Education Academy Engineering Subject Centre, 5 (1).
-(In Press)
+Technical Report.
+London: Higher Education Academy Engineering Subject Centre.

 Full text available as: